Hamiltonian parameter inference from resonant inelastic x-ray scattering with active learning: Implementation of the inverse scattering problem

 \subsection{Greedy optimizer}

 Since the \gls*{GPR} sampling balances exploration and optimization in a complex parameter space, it is not necessarily best suited for fine optimization when close to a minimum in the distance landscape.
-In principle, one could fine tune the fitting process by adjusting the hyperparameter $\kappa$ controlling the balance between exploration and exploration.
+In principle, one could fine-tune the fitting process by adjusting the hyperparameter $\kappa$ controlling the balance between exploration and exploitation.
 However, we have found it more efficient to instead include a step in which we collect the ``best'' $N_{\text{greedy}}\sim10-30$ evaluated points with the smallest distance function values from the candidate parameter regions.
 These points are used as initial points to start a greedy optimization of the distance function.
 The greedy optimizer uses a refined version of Powell's method, provided by the package \texttt{py-BOBYQA} \cite{Cartis2019improving}.
 At this stage, the optimizer extends the set of fitted parameters to now include the spin-orbit couplings and other parameters that were omitted from \gls*{GPR}.
 The optimization started from a particular initial point typically converges in a few thousand function evaluations.

 Besides improving on the parameter estimates, the greedy optimization provides valuable information on the performance of the \gls*{GPR} minimization and the robustness of the method in general.
-The greedy optimizer is used to obtain uncertainty intervals for the local solutions.
+The greedy optimizer is used to obtain basic uncertainty intervals for the local solutions.
+In principle, it might be possible to use techniques like simulation-based inference to obtain formal distribution functions for the parameters.
+However, this would not be very practical given the desire to minimize the number of \gls*{RIXS} simulations, and it would not be particularly useful given that the true uncertainties on the parameters have a significant contribution from the approximations used in the atomic model for \gls*{RIXS}.